What Is A Vanity Number?

 Here are the steps you need to secure a new number:

-Do you want local or national?
-A vanity number, or a less customized easy-dial number?
+Evaluate your needs.
+Do you need a Local or national prefix?
+A vanity number, or a less customized, easy-dial number?
 Different businesses have different needs.
 Make sure you choose the best fit for your situation.

 Once you’ve chosen your new number and a carrier for it, you’ve entered a new era in your company’s marketing.
-Explore your options and find your perfect vanity number.
+Updating your website and marketing materials is the final step to implementing a vanity number.